FINE ART INVESTMENTS SINCE 1978

 Framed size: 19" x 23"

 Image size: 9.5" x 12.5"

-classes at the South Kensington Schools in London with great success.
-He then worked in the studio of Edwin Long RA, and
+the South Kensington Schools in London with great success.
+He then worked in the studio of Edwin Long RA, and subsequently in Paris

 Clausen became one of the foremost modern painters of landscape and of peasant life, influenced to a certain extent by the

 impressionists, with whom he shared the view that light is the real subject of landscape art.
 His pictures excel in rendering the